Employment Law

 - File a charge with the U.S. Equal Employment Opportunity Commission (EEOC);

-- File a complaint with the California Department of Fair Employment and Housing (DFEH); or
+- File a complaint with the California Department of Fair Employment and Housing (DFEH) also called the California Civil Rights Department); or

 - File a civil lawsuit.